ubenzer/sidenavjs/README.md

 2. Add better documentation
 3. Publish on npm
 4. Create a better demo
-5. Enhance browser compatibility (addding a Promise shim is OK, I don't want to introduce a lot of shit to support old browsers)
+5. Enhance browser compatibility (adding a Promise shim is OK, I don't want to introduce a lot of shit to support old browsers)
 6. Setup a web site
 7. Use travis as CI
 etc. etc.